 After a few more days we noticed that more of the seeds were sprouting.
 We could see the roots grow and spread out across the paper towel.
 It was so cool to see how the seeds changed and grew every day.
 Since our baggie was clear and the roots were right on top of the paper towel, we got a very unique and detailed look into how seeds sprout and grow!

-We kept our bean seed in a bag for about two weeks.
+We kept our growing beans in a bag for about two weeks.
 By then a few of the bean plants grew so tall they started pushing up against the plastic baggie!

 After two weeks we pulled the paper towel out of the baggie to get a better look at the root systems and the growing stems.
 The paper towel dried out quickly and our little plants died within a day.
 I guess we could have tried to transfer the seedlings into dirt to see if they would grow some more, but this time around we were just interested in watching them sprout.
 Maybe next time. 🙂